 13Relaxed

-You feel tense when something wrong happens, but your dog may make you relax.
+You feel tense when something wrong happens, but your dog may help you relax.

-E.g. “Today, I came from a hectic day at work and lay on the couch so much depressed.
+E.g. “Today, I came from a hectic day at work and lay on the couch, feeling tense.
 But my dog’s cute eyes and funny moves made me relaxed.”

 14High-spirited

-Doing great things to a dog makes them happy, and in turn, they tend to make you lively by cheering your mood.
+Doing great things for a dog makes them happy, and in turn, they tend to make you lively by cheering your mood.

-E.g. “Taking a bone from the mouth of a dog is a crazy attempt.
-I tried it on my dog, and it left me on high-spirits.”
+E.g. “Taking a bone from the mouth of a dog is a fun game.
+I tried it on my dog, and it left me with high-spirits.”

 Photo by Alicia Jones on unsplash

-Dogs may irritate you by their behavior of chasing moving cars, barking uncontrollably, and pulling on leashes.
-Use the following words to describe dog with annoying behaviors.
+Dogs may irritate you by their behavior of chasing moving cars, barking uncontrollably, or pulling on leashes.
+Use the following words to describe a dog with annoying behaviors.

 15Vicious

-Use vicious to describe your dog when chasing people randomly and jumping at them without any aim.
+Use vicious to describe your dog when they are chasing people randomly and jumping at them without any aim or for any reason.

 E.g. “I feel ashamed to invite visitors to my home when my dog is present.
-It is so vicious because it jumps on them every second.”
+He/she is so vicious that it will jump on them all the time.”

 Photo by kyle smith on unsplash